CONCATENATE

 Examples 🔗

-Suppose you have the first name 'John' in cell A1 and the last name 'Doe' in cell B1.
-To create a full name in cell C1, you would use the CONCATENATE formula as follows: =CONCATENATE(A1, " ", B1).
-This will result in the concatenated string 'John Doe'.
+To combine the first name 'John' from cell A1 and the last name 'Doe' from cell B1 into a full name in cell C1, use the CONCATENATE function like this: =CONCATENATE(A1, " ", B1).
+This formula will produce the combined text 'John Doe'.

 Notes 🔗

-The CONCATENATE function treats numbers and dates as text, so it does not perform any arithmetic operations or date calculations.
-If you intend to concatenate numerical values or dates, their formatting and alignment within the concatenated string should be considered to ensure the desired presentation and interpretation of the concatenated output.
+The CONCATENATE function combines text, numbers, and dates into a single string without performing arithmetic operations or date calculations.
+When concatenating numerical values or dates, consider their formatting and alignment to achieve the desired presentation and interpretation.

 Questions 🔗